perdidor/Arduino-MDB-UART/MDB_Slave/README.md

 All these data are transferred to the control device of the vending machine when its operation is initialized, the real denominations of the bills are determined by the VMC independently in this way (a fragment of the real VMC firmware):<br/><br/>
 **double billvalue = BillScalingFactor * (BillTypeCredit / pow (10, DecimalPlaces));<br/><br/>**
-Theoretically, you can set these values ​​in this way and emulate a bill acceptor (coin acceptor) so that from the point of view of VMC it accepts bills (coins) of any given denomination (not only officially issued), for example, coin with value $37.39 or bill with credit value $20.75, etc. Usually such devices support up to 16 denominations, but if we have more products and we are able to determine the required purchase amount, we can reconfigure the emulator on the fly and inform VMC about rebooting the cash acceptor, after which VMC, according to the MDB standard, will re-request information on configuration and settings, and will receive already new denominations of accepted coins / notes.<br/>
+Theoretically, you can set these values in this way and emulate a bill acceptor (coin acceptor) so that from the point of view of VMC it accepts bills (coins) of any given denomination (not only officially issued), for example, coin with value $37.39 or bill with credit value $20.75, etc. Usually such devices support up to 16 denominations, but if we have more products and we are able to determine the required purchase amount, we can reconfigure the emulator on the fly and inform VMC about rebooting the cash acceptor, after which VMC, according to the MDB standard, will re-request information on configuration and settings, and will receive already new denominations of accepted coins / notes.<br/>
 Thus, in fact, a bill acceptor / coin acceptor will be located on the MDB bus, informing the control device about the transfer of an arbitrary amount by an external control signal (for example, a request via the Internet) or another (arbitrary) algorithm.<br/>
 Benefits:
 1. Multicurrency